-PLEASE NOTE THAT YOUR PURCHASE OF TICKETS FOR WORLD CEILIDH 2017 SIGNIFIES YOUR ACCEPTANCE OF THE FOLLOWING TERMS AND CONDITIONS, INCLUDING FOR OUR NEW DEPOSIT SCHEME.
+PLEASE NOTE THAT YOUR PURCHASE OF TICKETS FOR WORLD CEILIDH 2017 SIGNIFIES YOUR ACCEPTANCE OF THE FOLLOWING TERMS AND CONDITIONS.
 PLEASE READ THEM BEFORE BOOKING YOUR TICKETS.

 ALL TICKETS AND WRISTBANDS ARE NON RETURNABLE AND NON REFUNDABLE UNDER ANY CIRCUMSTANCES.